-The goal is to help whoever you’re speaking to store an accurate and memorable picture of who you are in their brain.
+The goal is to help whoever you’re speaking to internalize an accurate and memorable picture of who you are.
 (It’s an art and a science!)

 Wanna learn how to do just that?

-Watch this quick video clip and complete the “Accordion” Exercise below to elevate your elevator pitch today.
+Complete the “Accordion” Exercise below to elevate your “elevator pitch” today.

 You’ll learn how to flesh out your professional introduction, so that next time someone asks you what you do or what your professional background is, you know *exactly* what to say and how to say it.

 (Hint: your intro shouldn’t just help people understand what you do.
 It should give people a sense of who you are!)

 The first step in customizing your introduction is to build out the accordion-style version.